 An NTT INDY car is seen as it is driven by Ed Carpenter, around the track following opening ceremonies at the Indianapolis Motor Speedway ahead of the total solar eclipse, Monday, April 8, 2024, in Indianapolis, Ind.
 A total solar eclipse swept across a narrow portion of the North American continent from Mexico’s Pacific coast to the Atlantic coast of Newfoundland, Canada.
 A partial solar eclipse was visible across the entire North American continent along with parts of Central America and Europe.
 Photo Credit: (NASA/Joel Kowsky)

-NASA Deputy Administrator Pam Melroy, left, and Indiana Governor Eric Holcomb are seen at the Indianapolis Motor Speedway ahead of a total solar eclipse, Monday, April 8, 2024, in Indianapolis, Ind.
-A total solar eclipse swept across a narrow portion of the North American continent from Mexico’s Pacific coast to the Atlantic coast of Newfoundland, Canada.
-A partial solar eclipse was visible across the entire North American continent along with parts of Central America and Europe.
+Indiana Governor Eric Holcomb is seen during a press conference at the Indianapolis Motor Speedway ahead of a total solar eclipse, Monday, April 8, 2024, in Indianapolis, Ind.
+A total solar eclipse will sweep across a narrow portion of the North American continent from Mexico’s Pacific coast to the Atlantic coast of Newfoundland, Canada.
+A partial solar eclipse will be visible across the entire North American continent along with parts of Central America and Europe.
 Photo Credit: (NASA/Joel Kowsky)

 People are seen as they watch a total solar eclipse at the Indianapolis Motor Speedway, Monday, April 8, 2024, in Indianapolis, Indiana.
 A total solar eclipse swept across a narrow portion of the North American continent from Mexico’s Pacific coast to the Atlantic coast of Newfoundland, Canada.
 A partial solar eclipse was visible across the entire North American continent along with parts of Central America and Europe.
 Photo Credit: (NASA/Joel Kowsky)